-DRUG USE TEST - a scientifically substantiated method to test for the presence of illegal drugs, performance-enhancing drugs, alcohol, or the metabolites thereof in a person's urine, saliva, hair, or breath.
+DRUG USE TEST - A scientifically substantiated method to test for the presence of illegal drugs, performance-enhancing drugs, nicotine (including through its metabolite, cotinine), alcohol, or other metabolites in a person's urine, saliva, hair, or breath.

 ILLEGAL DRUGS - any substance that an individual may not sell, possess, use, distribute, or purchase under either federal or Kansas law.
-Examples would include, but not be limited to, all scheduled drugs as defined by Kansas law, all prescription drugs obtained without authorization, and all prescribed and over-the-counter drugs being used for an abusive purpose, as well as alcohol and vaping devices.
+Examples would include, but not be limited to, all scheduled drugs as defined by Kansas law, all prescription drugs obtained without authorization, and all prescribed and over-the-counter drugs being used for an abusive purpose, as well as alcohol, vaping devices, and tobacco products.

 PERFORMANCE-ENHANCING DRUGS - includes anabolic steroids and any other natural or synthetic substance used to increase muscle mass, strength, endurance, speed, or other athletic ability.
-Dietary or nutritional supplements such as vitamins, minerals, and proteins that can be lawfully purchased in over-the-counter transactions are not included in the term "performance-enhancing drugs."
+Dietary or nutritional supplements such as vitamins, minerals, and proteins that can be lawfully purchased in over-the-counter transactions are not included in the term "performanceenhancing drugs."